-Pancakes are my favorite.
+Pancakes are my favorite (specifically these gluten free buckwheat pancakes).
 It’s the one thing I could carb-o-load on all day, every day.
 And of course I douse them in pure maple syrup.
 Always.
 Like, people who eat their pancakes with just a drop of maple syrup, I don’t get you.
 You are missing out.

 I realized I haven’t made pancakes on the blog in a while.
 What a tragedy.
 So, I had to change that!